hmcts/sscs-cor-frontend/README.md

 To do this you must set some extra environment variables locally:

 - SSCS_API_URL = this is used for the tests to bootstrap an appeal with online panel in CCD e.g. http://sscs-tribunals-api-aat.service.core-compute-aat.internal for AAT
-- COH_URL - this is used for the tests to bootstrap some data using the COR COH API e.g. http://coh-cor-aat.service.core-compute-aat.internal for AAT
 - TEST_URL - this is the URL you are testing e.g. https://sscs-cor-frontend-aat-staging.service.core-compute-aat.internal for AAT staging slot
 - HEADLESS - optionally choose to show the browser by setting this to false
 - IDAM_URL - Used to check the user returns to idam when logged out (currently https://sscs-cor-frontend-aat-staging.service.core-compute-aat.internal/idam-stub when using stub)